ssbc/handbook.scuttlebutt.nz/faq/misc/privacy.md

 ## Use private messages for private conversations

-[Private messages](https://www.scuttlebutt.nz/concepts/private-message.html) in Scuttlebutt always use [end to end encryption](https://en.wikipedia.org/wiki/End-to-end_encryption).
+[Private messages](https://www.scuttlebutt.nz/concepts/private-message.html) in Scuttlebutt always use [end-to-end encryption](https://en.wikipedia.org/wiki/End-to-end_encryption) (encryption 'in transit' and 'at rest').
 Although a private messages is relayed throughout your network, they are only readable by the recipients of the message.
 Other peers can only see that you have sent a private message and not the content of the message or who it has been sent to.

 ## Only share what you are comfortable with sharing